openharmony/docs/en/application-dev/reference/apis-core-file-kit/js-apis-fileShare.md

 activatePermission(policies: Array&lt;PolicyInfo>): Promise&lt;void&gt;

 Activates the permissions that have been persisted on multiple files or folders.
-This API uses a promise to return the result. <br>This API is available only to certain devices.
+This API uses a promise to return the result. <br>This API is available only to the devices with the required system capability.

 **Required permissions**: ohos.permission.FILE_ACCESS_PERSIST